How To Secure The Funds You Need To Study Abroad

 Many students do not realize that they can take most, if not all of their financial aid and use it towards study abroad opportunities.
 It is important to understand and realize that financial aid is an individual entity – what is available to one person may not be available to another.
 In addition, some financial aid may not be able to be used outside of FAU.
 As such, it is important that students make contact with the financial aid study abroad advisor early and remain in contact throughout the process.

-The Offices of Financial Aid and Study Abroad have an online brochure to help you understand how the financial aid process works for study abroad students.
+The Offices of Financial Aid and Education Abroad have an online brochure to help you understand how the financial aid process works for study abroad students.

 Please take a moment to review the guide.